-The coronavirus, economic recession and devastating wildfires in 2020 exposed the gaps in social safety nets that leave rural communities without reliable access to emergency resources, food, housing, healthcare, childcare, internet access and more.
+The coronavirus, economic recession, and devastating wildfires in 2020 exposed the gaps in social safety nets that leave rural communities without reliable access to emergency resources, food, housing, healthcare, childcare, internet access, and more.
 Rural Oregonians built dozens of mutual aid networks to feed neighbors, share health and safety information and make sure anyone who needs help gets it.
-In response to requests from our partners around town, ROP’s Community Building Center turned into a mutual aid hub of resource sharing, coordinating with dozens of service agencies, school district workers, faith communities and volunteers to make sure families struggling from layoffs and housing shortages, quarantining through COVID-19 and evacuating wildfires could get food boxes, hygiene supplies and hot meals with no questions asked, no limits and no barriers.
-We will continue providing these important resources for the foreseeable future.
+In response to requests from our partners around town, ROP’s Community Building Center turned into a mutual aid hub of resource sharing, coordinating with dozens of service agencies, school district workers, faith communities, and volunteers to make sure families struggling from layoffs and housing shortages, quarantining through COVID-19 and evacuating wildfires could get food boxes, hygiene supplies and hot meals with no questions asked, no limits and no barriers.

 Why a Community Building Center?

 Public gathering spaces are vital to building strong, resilient communities.
 As libraries, schools, post offices, and small-town businesses are shut down, there are fewer and fewer gathering spaces in rural communities.
 ROP’s Community Building Center is more than a building.
 It’s a hub.
 A haven.
 A home for community groups working to advance our shared values of human dignity, respect, self-determination, and democracy.
 The Center not only serves as an ROP’s office, but it is also a symbol of our momentum and a doorway into a rural movement for human dignity.
-For the people of Douglas and Lane counties especially, it’s a public space for gathering and organizing.
+For the people of South Lane and North Douglas Counties especially, it’s a public space for gathering and organizing.
 For human dignity groups across the state, it’s a resource for strategies and ideas.

 Our Community Building Center is a robust community hub that includes: